YehiaMostafaElabd/Jenkins_Pipeline/README.md

   Ensure you have the following installed:

   - Make Sure Git and Python are Installed in Tools [ Dashboard > Manage Jenkins > Tools ]
-  - Ensure the Following Plugin is Installed [ Git plugin - Workspace Cleanup Plugin ]
+  - Ensure the Following Plugin is Installed [ Workspace Cleanup Plugin ]

   ### Installation